e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ### [B] acquire `HipparchiaGoServer` and launch it

-1. You can build `HipparchiaGoServer` yourself with the files in this repository.
-Or you can grab a pre-built binary.
+1. You can build `HipparchiaGoServer` yourself with the files in this repository (https://github.com/e-gun/HipparchiaGoServer).
+Or you can grab a pre-built binary from the site pictured below.
 Download the correct binary.
 Intel Macs: `darwin-amd64` Apple Silicon: `darwin-arm64`

 ![inst12](../gitimg/windows/16_getbinary.png)